wbrandon25/ChatGPT-Change-Profile-Picture/README.md

+# Archived
+This repository is archived and no longer maintained

 # ChatGPT-Change-Profile-Picture
 This userscript for Tampermonkey and Greasemonkey allows you to change your profile picture in ChatGPT to a custom image without changing your real account's profile picture.